-A disruptive passenger allegedly urinated outside a Southwest toilet.
+A passenger allegedly urinated in a corner on a Southwest plane and menaced flight attendants.
 He faces federal charges.

 Flight crew and passengers restrain a man with zip ties, plastic wrap after threatening comments, feds say

 After learning of the behavior, the pilot diverted the flight to Albuquerque.
-The criminal complaint, written by FBI special agent Stacey Stout, said there is probable cause to believe that Hardridge interfered with flight crew members and attendants, a federal offense.
-In a statement, Southwest said local police met the plane at the gate and removed the passenger, and the flight continued to its original destination of Burbank “a short time later.”
+The criminal complaint, written by FBI Special Agent Stacey Stout, said there is probable cause to believe that Hardridge interfered with flight crew members and attendants, a federal offense.
+In a statement, Southwest said that local police met the plane at the gate and removed the passenger and that the flight continued to its original destination of Burbank “a short time later.”

-The U.S. Attorney’s Office in New Mexico said Hardridge will stay in custody pending a detention hearing scheduled for Friday morning.
-He faces a sentence of up to 20 years in prison.
+The U.S. attorney’s office in New Mexico said Hardridge would stay in custody pending a detention hearing scheduled for Friday morning.
+He faces a possible sentence of up to 20 years in prison.

 His federal public defender, James Loonam, declined to comment.

-Several highly publicized cases this month have illustrated the dangerous scenarios flight attendants and fellow passengers are encountering in the air.
-One passenger on an Orlando-bound Frontier Airlines flight threatened a mother and child who were sitting behind him before he was restrained by crew and fellow passengers.
+Several highly publicized cases this month have illustrated the dangerous scenarios flight attendants and passengers are encountering in the air.
+One passenger on an Orlando-bound Frontier Airlines flight threatened a mother and child who were sitting behind him before he was restrained by crew members and fellow passengers.
 In two separate incidents, passengers on Delta and American Airlines flights tried to open plane doors in the air — an impossible feat.
 Suspects in all three cases were arrested.

-The Federal Aviation Administration said that as of earlier this week, it had received 607 reports of unruly passenger behavior this year.
+The Federal Aviation Administration said that as of earlier this week, it had received 607 reports of unruly passengers this year.

 Attorney General Merrick Garland told federal prosecutors in November to prioritize investigations into crimes on planes.